secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 It is difficult to find a specification of an algorithm inside existing IANA registries that exactly match all of the chosen parameters for a specific cryptographic use case, especially in the case of symmetric encryption.
 It is also tedious to search for different specifications in different registries.
-Therefore, it could be advantageous to create a IANA registry explicitly for the creation of Secure Crypto Config.
+Therefore, it could be advantageous to create a IANA registry explicitly for the creation of Secure Crypto Config like described in {{{IANA}}}

 ## Data Structures {#dataStructures}